What is Urinary Incontinence?

 Although people sometimes feel embarrassed about having urinary incontinence, it is a common health condition shared by millions of others.
 The term urinary incontinence means that you pass urine unintentionally.
 It can take one of the following four forms:

-- Chronic urinary retention: Also known as overflow incontinence, this type causes your bladder to leak urine because you can’t empty your bladder completely each time you urinate.
+- Chronic urinary retention: Also known as, overflow incontinence, this type causes your bladder to leak urine because you cannot empty your bladder completely each time you urinate.
 It can be physically uncomfortable to feel like your bladder is always full.

 - Stress incontinence: This occurs when you laugh, sneeze, or other times when your bladder is under more pressure than usual.
 The amount of urine leakage is usually small unless you have a full bladder at the time.

 - Total incontinence: When your bladder cannot store any amount of urine, your doctor will diagnose you with total incontinence.
-Your bladder will either pass urine continuously or you will struggle with frequent leaking.
+Either your bladder will pass urine continuously or you will struggle with frequent leaking.
 The urine leakage takes place all during the day and night.

 - Urge incontinence: You will feel frequent and sudden urges to urinate if you have this type of urinary incontinence.
-It is usually accompanied by leaking when you first feel the urge.
+When you first feel the urge to go to the rest-room, leaking can often be a result.
 Common triggers for urge incontinence include a change of position, sexual intercourse, and the sound of running water.
 It can also wake you up several times per night.